Myra-Sea/reading-notes/README.md

 # reading-notes
-Reading journal for Code Fellows
+My name is Myra Reeves and this is my reading journal for Code Fellows 102.

-My name is Myra.
+# Growth Midset
 *Growth Mindset is*

 **To remain in a growth mindset:**